Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 What Is Professional Teeth Whitening?

-Professional whitening is performed by a dentist using controlled, high-strength whitening gels and protective measures to keep gums and soft tissues safe.
+Professional whitening is performed by a dentist using controlled, high-strength whitening gels and protective measures to help protect the gums and soft tissues.
 The process begins with a dental assessment to check for issues such as decay, cracks, or gum problems that may affect whitening results or cause discomfort.

 In-clinic whitening often involves a single appointment where the whitening gel is applied and activated under careful supervision.
-Patients can also receive custom whitening trays for at-home use, designed to fit their mouth precisely and deliver predictable results.
+Patients can also receive custom whitening trays for at-home use, designed to fit their mouth for even application.

-Professional whitening provides fast, noticeable improvement because the dentist can use stronger materials safely.
+Professional whitening can provide noticeable improvement because the dentist uses stronger materials under clinical supervision.

 What Are At-Home Whitening Kits?